 Yoga is what they prescribed and it is as relevant today as it was thousands of years ago.
 Yoga is a vast art and science with many branches.
 Each branch studies an aspect of truth, and ultimately all branches foster the realization of the true nature of being.

 Yoga practice is in the timeless present.
 It is the living process of exploring truth and understanding true being now.
 Yoga is the means and the end.

 The body-mind is a manifestation of truth, and it is innately intelligent.
-This intelligence is one’s inner guru or teacher.
+This intelligence, Buddhi, is one’s inner guru or teacher.
 The superior health benefits of yoga are extensive and are by-products of precise alignment and Choiceless Awareness, which are the foundation pillars of the practice.

 Nisarga Yoga is a form of Hatha Yoga.
 Practitioners explore their closest environment, the body-mind, via breathing, the physical challenge and precision of Iyengar Yoga and the wisdom of Advaita Vedanta.